 Check out also: The cheapest places to get scuba certified around the world

 This scenically spectacular region of southern Thailand consists of a group of 7 main islands dotted around Koh Poda - Koh Ha, Koh Si, Koh Yawabon, Koh Dor, Koh Talu, G.K.
 Island and Koh Yawasam.
 With over 200 species of fish and 80 species of coral catalogued, the local marine life that you'll see when you're diving in Krabi is both diverse and prolific.
 The region lies within the Hat Nopparat Thara - Mu Koh Phi Phi Marine National Park and the dive sites around the islands are a mere 30-40 minutes boat ride.

-GTS say: Krabi has nice dive sites and plenty of nice hotels- we stayed in Centara a grand beach- amazing, and Sheraton Krabi- I think they change the name recently.
-Dove with Kontiki- great guys, big own dive boats and taking snorkelers too on some of husband wants to try that.
-I haven’t seen mantas and whale sharks but then they are free animals and go where they please.
+GTS say: Krabi has nice dive sites and plenty of nice hotels- we stayed in Centara a grand beach.
+Dove with Kontiki- great guys.
+We didn't seen mantas and whale sharks but then they are free animals and go where they please.